dcasota/azure-scripts/README.md

 From a multi-cloud perspective VMware Tanzu Kubernetes Grid Plus (see [KB article](https://kb.vmware.com/s/article/78173)) engages infrastructure workflow solutions to integrate at the level of a Kubernetes Node OS.

-Okay, but I cannot easily register an Azure endpoint on VMware vCenter and simply push a Photon OS image from the content library to my Azure tenant.
-Yes, this isn't possible yet, but you can make use of Photon OS builds on Azure with limited infrastructure workflows.
+Okay, but I cannot easily register an Azure endpoint on VMware vCenter and simply schedule pushes of a Photon OS custom build from the content library to my Azure tenant.
+Yes, this isn't possible yet, but you already can make use of Photon OS releases on Azure.
 Have a look to https://github.com/vmware/photon/wiki/Downloading-Photon-OS.
 You will find for most releases the appropriate Azure VHD file.
 In addition,
-- You can create Photon OS images with [Packer on Azure] (https://docs.microsoft.com/en-us/azure/virtual-machines/linux/build-image-with-packer).
+- You can customize Photon OS images with [Packer on Azure] (https://docs.microsoft.com/en-us/azure/virtual-machines/linux/build-image-with-packer).
 - There is a technical preview of the upcoming [Azure Image Builder] (https://docs.microsoft.com/en-us/azure/virtual-machines/image-builder-overview).
 - In situations where must-functions in Packer and/or Azure Image Builder are not available yet, but available using Azure Powershell+CLI, it has been an affordable way to adopt a Scripted Azure image creation method.
 It uses a mix of Azure Powershell+CLI with the official ISO or VHD file of a specific VMware Photon OS build.
 Actually, this repo shares findings specifically on provisioning VMware Photon OS on Azure using Scripted Azure image creation.